 Sensory activities for one year olds and two year olds is really about exploration and learning about the world around them.
-Today we have a list of our favorite sensory activities for one year olds perfect for toddlers who are exploring the world.
+Today we have a list of our favorite toddler sensory activities for one year olds who are exploring the world.
 Use these toddler sensory activities at home or in the daycare classroom.

 One year old kids love to explore the world through touch.
 I have a one-year old ball of energy.
 My son loves to squish things, taste them, bang two items together, throw them, see what noises they make.

 Related: Oh so many fun 1 year old activities

 I love to surround him with activities for kids, that will help him develop.
 Right now, he gets the most stimulation and has the longest engagement with sensory games for babies.

 This article contains affiliate links.

 Sensory activities and sensory games help your young children use multiple sense like:

 There are other benefits too for sensory bins that help with natural development, encourages pretend play, language and social skills, and gross motor skills.